 What Makes a Good Beach Wagon?

 The ideal beach wagon depends heavily on each person (or family’s) individual needs.
 You’ll notice that this list is divided among wagons that are more utilitarian for carting gear, while others we tested are more specific for safely transporting little humans.
 That was intentional.
 We aimed to test the best we could find in both subcategory to meet these very different, though occasionally overlapping, needs.
 The right wagon comes down to answering certain questions.
 What will you be hauling, mostly?
+Casual loads like wetsuits and beach chairs, or something heavier like a couple of loaded coolers?
 What kind of terrain will you encounter?
 Are you looking for something that’s beach specific or something more universal?
-Do you want something specifically designed for kids or something that could still serve a function later when the kids are older?
+Do you want something specifically designed for kids or something for more general use?
 In addition to all of these questions here are some key considerations when scoping specs on a potential wagon purchase: